Greening South Cambs Hall

 On 5 February 2020, the council demonstrated its commitment to this agenda by approving the £1.9 million retrofit of its Cambourne Offices, including measures to dramatically reduce energy bills and almost halve the carbon emissions from the building in year one.
 As the electricity grid continues to decarbonise due to new renewable energy generation schemes coming online nationwide, the carbon footprint of the building will reduce to 25% of current levels by 2030 and 10% of current levels by 2050, playing a major role in the reduction of the council’s own footprint.

-The funding for this project comes from our ‘renewables reserve’, and the project is guaranteed to pay for itself within 16 years of operation.
+The funding for this project comes from our ‘renewables reserve’, and the project is guaranteed to pay for itself in under 20 years of operation.
 This fund has been accumulated from business rates paid in relation to renewable energy sites, such as solar farms, located within the district.
 The renewables reserve has also contributed to other initiatives such as the Zero Carbon Communities Grant, which aims to provide funding to community sector groups, charities and parish councils seeking to deliver projects that engage communities and support our aim of a zero-carbon district by 2050.

 What does going zero carbon mean?